 This is all well and good, but what does this have to do with standard input?
 Nothing yet, but let's try something else.
-What happens if we enter "cat" with no arguments:
+What happens if we enter cat with no arguments?

+'''

-[me@linuxbox ~]\$ cat
+[me@linuxbox ~]$ cat

+'''

 Nothing happens, it just sits there like it's hung.
-It may seem that way, but it's really doing exactly what it's supposed to.
+It might seem that way, but it's really doing exactly what it's supposed to do.